 Guadalajara: Paul Thiessen is very encouraged as he works with several couples that are seriously searching for a Scriptural gathering.
 One of them has already been received into fellowship into the Zapopan assembly.

-Tepic: On May 31 over a hundred people, many of them unsaved, listened to the gospel preached by David Alves Sr. and Jason Wahls.
+Tepic: On May 31 over a hundred people, many of them unsaved, listened to the gospel preached.
 Afterwards, Marcus Cain baptized three young people that are fruit of Seed Sower distributions in this city in 1996 and 2001.

 Veracruz: John and Rebekah Nesbitt and the new believers here look forward to the first Breaking of Bread meeting July 5.